Open topic with navigation

-For Windows development, Synergy .NET uses the Visual Studio .NET debugger (rather than the Synergy debugger), and for Mono development it uses the Xamarin debugger, which opens within Visual Studio.
+For Windows development, Synergy .NET uses the Visual Studio .NET debugger (rather than the Synergy debugger).
 Debugging is not supported for Mono development for Linux.
 See Debugging Synergy .NET Code for more information on limitations and special features for Synergy .NET.

 You cannot declare a real array of a .NET type (e.g., D_ADDR or Int) because with .NET, D_ADDR is shorthand for System.IntPtr, and Int is shorthand for System.Int32.
 Instead use either an array of i4 for D_ADDR on 32-bit, i8 for D_ADDR on 64-bit, or a dynamic array ([#]int or [#]D_ADDR).